Mastoiditis in Children

 Treatment usually includes antibiotic medicine and draining the middle ear.
 Your child may need ear tubes.
 Your child may need to stay in the hospital.
 Some children may need other surgery.

-What are the complications of mastoiditis?
+What are the possible complications of mastoiditis in a child?

 Possible complications include: